lixianphys/banking-api/DEPLOYMENT.md

 # SimpleBank API Deployment Guide

-This guide explains how to deploy the SimpleBank API using Docker and Kubernetes.
+This guide explains how to deploy the SimpleBank API using Docker.

 ## Prerequisites